na-na15/na-na15.github.io/_posts/2020-11-06-introduction_to_supervised_learning_in_machine_learning.markdown

    *	 Support Vector Machine
    *	 Naive Bayes

   2 .Multi Classification: It refers to those classification tasks that the target variable has more than two class labels.
-In below some of the popular algorithms are coming.
+In the list below some of the popular algorithms are coming.

    *	 K-Nearest Neighbors
    *	 Decision Trees